aboots/ML_classical_models/README.md

 # ML_classical_models

-Three classical machine learning models including Linear Regression, Decision Tree, and SVM have been trained on different datasets and evaluated with various methods.
-Also, some preprocessing works like PCA or EDA and other things have been done.
+This project involves the implementation and evaluation of three classical machine learning models: Linear Regression, Decision Tree, and Support Vector Machines (SVM).
+Each model is trained on different datasets and evaluated using various methods.
+The project also includes preprocessing tasks such as Principal Component Analysis (PCA) and Exploratory Data Analysis (EDA), among others.